 Onward to Hood River, also known as the Windsurfing Capital of the World, we will pause for an hour with a chance to explore the town and eat lunch.
 Following lunch, we will set out heading south, through the picturesque Fruit Loop orchards and lavender farms.
 If time permits, we may even make a brief stop at one of the farms stands!

-Wind your way to Timberline Lodge, a National Historic, which sits at 6,000 feet elevation on impressive Mt.
+Continuing, we will wind our way, climbing to roughly 6,000 feet in elevation, to Timberline Lodge.
+This National Historic Landmark sits proudly against Oregon’s highest peak- Mt.
 Hood!
-Enjoy a walking tour inside the lodge and enjoy the surrounding Cascade Mountain Range views from the lodge’s outdoor patios.
+Attracting over 10,000 climbers each year, Mt.
+Hood is a mammoth to behold.
+We’ll go on a walking tour inside the lodge and enjoy the surrounding Cascade Mountain Range views from the lodge’s outdoor patios.
 If time allows, a short hike to the Pacific Crest Trail crossing just behind the lodge will be led by your guide.

 After the full day of adventures, you will return to Portland (approximately 1.5-hour drive).